-Intake and exhaust pipe sizing -- Size pipe according to TABLE 12 (minimum pipe length allowed) and TABLE 13 (maximum pipe length allowed).
+Intake and exhaust pipe sizing -- Size pipe according to TABLE 12 (minimum pipe lengths) and TABLE 13 (maximum pipe lengths.
 Count all elbows inside and outside the home.
+TABLE 14 lists maximum pipe lengths for furnaces installed in a closet or basement using ventilated attic or crawl space for intake air.